Schlaubischlump/raopy_old/Readme.md

 ## Todo
 - Cleanup the code!
+- Fix: Dmap classes have some problems with encoding certain ints
 - Fix: rewrite the audio-sync class, so that it is actually working and thread safe
 - Fix: Audio is sometimes only processed by some devices, but not all
 - Fix: connection interrupted, because receiver went offline